 - A lack of quality sleep

 As you’ll learn in counselling courses, anything out of the ordinary should alert you to something wrong.
-It might be a coincidence, but then again, it may not be, so staying vigilant is a wise move in these circumstances.
+It might be a coincidence, but it may not be, so staying vigilant is wise in these circumstances.

 While the stigma hasn’t completely gone in the 2020s, it was far worse 50-60 years ago when issues like depression were viewed as something of a shameful stigma.
-It’s the reason why so many people of a certain age aren’t that keen to open up, as they think it makes them seem weak and or lacking in backbone.
+It’s why so many people of a certain age aren’t keen to open up, as they think it makes them seem weak or lacking in backbone.
 As a counsellor, it’s your job to tell them otherwise.

-Depression is just one of life’s many challenges, and as an aged care counsellor, you’ll be helping seniors overcome them and enjoy a better quality of life.
-Thanks to affordable, engaging video-based counselling courses from OCA, getting the skills and knowledge you need to get into rewarding fields like aged care mental support has never been easier.
+Depression is just one of life’s many challenges, and as an aged care counsellor, you may be helping seniors overcome them and enjoy a better quality of life.
+Thanks to affordable, engaging video-based counselling courses from OCA, getting the skills and knowledge you need into rewarding fields like aged care mental support has never been easier.

-For example, our Counselling Advanced Certificate is just one example of the CPD-approved training we offer that’s created in conjunction with industry experts who know precisely what’s required.
-If you’d like to know more about this or any of the easily digested, modular video-based courses that make learning a stimulating and enjoyable experience, visit us at www.onlinecoursesaustralia.edu.au today.
+Our online short course Counselling Advanced is CPD-approved training, created with industry experts who know precisely what's required when working in this sector.
+This Micro-Credential may be a great start to your early career with easily digested, modular video-based courses that make learning a stimulating and enjoyable experience; visit us at www.onlinecoursesaustralia.edu.au today.

-There you’ll also see a selection of flexible payment options that make our training accessible to everyone.
-However, should you require some advice or guidance before enrolment, call us today on 1300 611 404, and we’ll do everything we can to assist?
+You’ll also see a selection of flexible payment options that make our training accessible to everyone.
+However, should you require some advice or guidance before enrolment, call us today on 1300 611 404, and we’ll do everything we can to assist.